mkdocstrings/mkdocstrings/docs/usage.md

 It will be enabled by default if the Python handler is used, and generated as `objects.inv` in the final site directory.
 Other projects will be able to cross-reference items from your project.

-To explicitely enable or disable the generation of the inventory file, use the global `enable_inventory` option:
+To explicitly enable or disable the generation of the inventory file, use the global `enable_inventory` option:

 ```yaml